-Warrants to purchase 5,825,358 shares of Common Stock as part of the units offered in the Larkspur IPO and, simultaneously with the closing of the Larkspur IPO, an aggregate of 320,272 units were issued in a private placement (each consisting of one share of Common Stock, and three-fourths of one redeemable warrant exercisable to purchase one share of Common Stock at \$11.50 per share).
-The warrants entitled the holders to purchase shares of Larkspur Common Stock, which converted to our Common Stock upon the consummation of the Business Combination.
-We also issued warrants to purchase up to 4,965,125 shares of Common Stock in the PIPE Investment exercisable at an adjusted exercise price following the Best Efforts Offering of \$2.00 per share, which consist of 4,878,875 shares of Common Stock.
-Additionally, we issued the Best Efforts Warrants to purchase 11,015,500 shares of Common Stock in the Best Efforts Offering at an exercise price of \$1.00 per share, of which 1,377,996 of the Best Effort Warrants were repriced to have an exercise price of \$0.165 reduced from an exercise price of \$1.00 as part of the July 2023 Offering.
+Public Warrants to purchase 5,825,358 shares of Common Stock as part of the units offered in the Larkspur IPO and, simultaneously with the closing of the Larkspur IPO, an aggregate of 320,272 units were issued in a private placement (each consisting of one share of Common Stock, and three-fourths of one redeemable warrant exercisable to purchase one share of Common Stock at \$11.50 per share).
+These warrants entitled the holders to purchase shares of Larkspur Common Stock, which converted to our Common Stock upon the consummation of the Business Combination.
+We also issued warrants to purchase up to 4,965,125 shares of Common Stock in the PIPE Investment exercisable at an adjusted exercise price following the Best Efforts Offering of \$2.00 per share.
+Additionally, we issued warrants to purchase 11,015,500 shares of Common Stock in the Best Efforts Offering at an exercise price of \$1.00 per share.
 Such warrants, when exercised, will increase the number of issued and outstanding Common Stock and reduce the value of the Common Stock.

-There can be no assurance that the PIPE Warrants, the Private Placement Warrants, the Public Warrants, the Inducement Warrants, or the Best Efforts Warrants will be in the money at the time they become exercisable; they may expire worthless and therefore we may not receive cash proceeds from the exercise of warrants.
+There can be no assurance that the PIPE Warrants, the Private Placement Warrants, the Public Warrants or the Best Efforts Warrants will be in the money at the time they become exercisable; they may expire worthless and therefore we may not receive cash proceeds from the exercise of warrants.

-As of the date hereof, we have Public Warrants to purchase 5,825,358 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption, (ii) Private Placement Warrants to purchase 240,204 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, (iii) PIPE Warrants to purchase up to 4,878,875 shares of our Common Stock, exercisable at an exercise price of \$2.00 per share, which expire on December 12, 2027; and (iv) Best Efforts Warrants to purchase 11,015,500 shares of our Common Stock, exercisable at an exercise price of \$1.00 per share, of which 1,377,996 of the Best Effort Warrants were repriced to have an exercise price of \$0.165 reduced from an exercise price of \$1.00 as part of the July best efforts offering (the "July 2023 Offering") by the Company for the sale by the Company of an aggregate of 3,256,060 shares of common stock, and pre-funded warrants to purchase 9,471,213 shares of common stock in lieu thereof and common warrants to purchase up to 12,727,273 shares of common stock, at a combined public offering price of \$0.165 per share and accompanying common warrant, or \$0.1649 per pre-funded warrant and accompanying common warrant.
-Since the July 2023 Offering, all pre-funded warrants to purchase 9,471,213 shares of common stock were exercised, and warrants to purchase up to 12,121,213 shares of common stock were repriced to an exercise of \$0.1357.
-The exercise of the PIPE Warrants, Private Placement Warrants, Public Warrants, Best Efforts Warrants and Inducement Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Common Stock and the spread between the exercise price of such warrant and the price of our Common Stock at the time of exercise.
+As of the date hereof, we have Public Warrants to purchase 5,825,358 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption, (ii) Private Placement Warrants to purchase 240,204 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, (iii) PIPE Warrants to purchase up to 4,965,125 shares of our Common Stock, exercisable at an exercise price of \$1.00 per share, on December 12, 2027, and (iv) Best Efforts Warrants to purchase 11,015,500 shares of our Common Stock, exercisable at an exercise price of \$1.00 per share.
+The exercise of the PIPE Warrants, Private Placement Warrants, Public Warrants and Best Efforts Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Common Stock and the spread between the exercise price of such warrant and the price of our Common Stock at the time of exercise.
 For example, to the extent that the price of our Common Stock exceeds \$11.50 per share, it is more likely that holders of our Private Placement Warrants and Public Warrants will exercise their warrants.
-If the price of our Common Stock is less than \$11.50 per share, it is unlikely that such holders will exercise their warrants.
-As of October 23, 2023, the closing price of our Common Stock was \$0.12 per share.
+If the price of our Common Stock was \$0.1984 per share.
 There can be no assurance that all of our warrants will be in the money prior to their expiration.
-Our Public Warrants and Private Placement Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.01 per warrant.
+Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.01 per warrant.
 Our PIPE Warrants are not redeemable and are exercisable on a cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of our warrants.

-The issuance of our Common Stock upon exercise of the PIPE Warrants, the Best Efforts Warrants and Inducement Warrants will be significantly dilutive to existing holders of our Common Stock.
+The issuance of our Common Stock upon exercise of the PIPE Warrants would be significantly dilutive to existing holders of our Common Stock.